 Queen’s Court, Queen’s Road, Clifton, Bristol

 In 1937 a large triangular site on Queens Road in Clifton, a hundred yards uphill from the landmark Victoria Rooms became the site of the first large-scale luxury block of flats built in Bristol.
 Of plum-red brick with white stucco details and Crittall windows, it is of a type that in London became the characteristic form for some areas.
 Not so often perhaps a dramatic arrow-shaped example with a feature balcony on the top floor.
-In Bristol such buildings are much less common and Queens Court was presented to the public as a new and editing concept.
+In Bristol such buildings are much less common and Queens Court was presented to the public as a new and exciting concept.

 This is another building that has come to my attention partly because of researching the Bristol furniture manufacturer P E Gane Ltd. Director Crofton Gane had employed Bauhaus furniture designer and architect Marcel Breuer in 1935-6 and worked with him on several major projects including remodelling and furnishing his own house and making all the Breuer furniture for the Ventris Flat in Highpoint.
 Breuer joined Walter Gropius in the USA later in 1936 and Gane cast around for another prominent interior designer/architect to work with.
 This time it was the New Zealander Wells Coates.

 Queens Court was designed by Alec French and is an eight-storey V-shaped block of 74 one, two and three-bed flats, the larger more luxurious ones at the prow.
 Twenty balconies along the sides are each shared by two flats and contribute to an ocean-liner look.
 On the ground floor of the main Queens Road frontage a row of small shops offered a use range of services.
 Within the V a garage provides parking for residents.
 Uniformed porters, fitted kitchens with refrigerators and electric lifts were provided.
 A two-bed flay cost £150-200 p.a. and the penthouse £350.